Kerala

 Spread the love

-A slim and fruitful land stripe of 900 km on the southwest coast of India forms the Kerala coast that offers you sun-soaked sandy beaches, rocky outcrop, and swaying canopies of coconut palms.
-Entitled as God’s Own Country, the natural presence of beaches, backwaters, delicious varied cuisine, comfortable accommodation, historical places, and religious spots make you feel as if you are living in the lap of the Mother Nature.
+A slim and fruitful strip of land, 900 km long, along the southwest coast of India forms the Kerala coast, which offers you sun-soaked sandy beaches, rocky outcrops, and swaying canopies of coconut palms.
+Entitled as “God’s Own Country,” the natural presence of beaches, backwaters, delicious varied cuisine, comfortable accommodation, historical places, and religious spots make you feel as if you are living in the lap of Mother Nature.

 Kovalam Beach